 Island Psychiatry offers psychiatric and therapeutic services to people who are struggling with substance use and addiction.
-Our Psychiatrist or Psychiatric Nurse Practitioner with provide an initial evaluation followed by a treatment recommendation.
-In addition to therapy, our program supports intervention with Suboxone and now Vivitrol.
+Our Psychiatrist or Psychiatric Nurse Practitioner will provide an initial evaluation followed by a treatment recommendation.
+In addition to therapy, our program supports intervention with Suboxone and Vivitrol.

 Suboxone is the first drug available with a prescription from a doctor's office for use in the treatment of opioid dependence under the Drug Addiction Treatment Act of 2000.
 It can be dispensed for take-home use, just as any other medicine for other medical conditions.
 It is a narcotic drug with unique properties which can help treat people with opioid dependence more safely and effectively.
 We have received specialized training to prescribe Suboxone and have the required certification and facilities to evaluate and treat people with this medication.
 If you are struggling with opiate addiction we offer a private and comfortable setting to begin your journey towards a very different and brighter future.
 Click here for additional resources about Suboxone.